-It is both a rewarding and exhausting process to own a puppy – but you knew this before you invested in a lifelong partner.
-What you didn’t know was just how exhausting it truly is to own a young dog.
+It is both a rewarding and exhausting process to own a pet – but you knew this before you invested in a lifelong partner.
+What you didn’t know was just how exhausting it truly is to own a new puppy.

 Lately you have begun to have feelings of regret.

 “Am I ready to own a dog for 10+ years?”